shinyquagsire23/OpenJKDF2/README.md

 ## Notes

+The game currently runs (almost) perfectly with the 8bpp software renderer.

 Filenames are case-sensitive to whatever the game wants.
-Notable files are `resource/jk_.cd`, `resource/Res1hi.gob`, `resource/Res2.gob`, and `resource/video/01-02a.smk` in order to get to the menu.
+Notable files are `resource/jk_.cd`, `resource/Res1hi.gob`, `resource/Res2.gob`, `resource/video/01-02a.smk`, `episode/JK1.gob`, `episode/JK1CTF.gob`, and `JK1MP.gob` in order to get to the menu.